box/developer.box.com/content/guides/internal-documentation/architecture/1-sources.md

 ## Site sources managed by Tech Pubs and Dev Rel teams

-- [Box open API] - a set of files that represent the Open API 3.0 specification for the Box Platform API.
+- [Box Platform API] - a set of files that represent the Open API 3.0 specification for the Box Platform API.
 These files describe up-to-date contents of the API endpoints.
 - [developer.box.com] - a set of files that represent the microcopy,